ActiveLoop vs CVAT

 - What is this tool?

-- ActiveLoop is a platform for managing and annotating large datasets.
+- ActiveLoop is a platform for managing, annotating, and querying large unstructured datasets integrated with ML frameworks.

 - How much does it cost?